-In 1960 Tallaght was a quiet village but the growth of Dublin means that it will soon have a population bigger than many provincial towns.
-How will Tallaght retain a sense of community?
+Once a quiet village Tallaght will soon have a population bigger than many provincial towns.
+How will it retain a sense of community?

-In a report for 'Learning for Life' John Bowman takes a look at the potential of adult education to help Tallaght which is fast becoming a large suburb.
-Between 1960 and 1975, the quiet Dublin village has been transformed with the expansion of the city.
+'Learning for Life' looks at the potential of adult education to help Tallaght which is fast becoming a large Dublin suburb.
+Between 1960 and 1975, the quiet village has been transformed with the expansion of the Dublin.
 Farms had become housing estates, and Tallaght would soon have a population bigger than that of many provincial towns.
 There were concerns that decisions be taken now to ensure it became a community.

 Principal Pádraic Heeran of Tallaght Community School believes that